sfeng96/jdbc-vs-r2dbc/README.md

-# JDBC vs R2DBC
+# Simple REST CURD application perf test

-A POC to compare the performance between JDBC and R2DBC in a web application
+This project aims to compare the performance of simple REST CURD(SQL database) applications built with major web frameworks

+ - [x] Spring Webflux + R2DBC
+ - [x] Spring Webflux + JDBC (Elastic Thread Pool and BoundedElastic Thread Pool)
+ - [x] Spring Boot + JDBC
+ - [ ] Vert.x

 ## Problem Statement

-Given a web application build with Spring Boot or Spring Webflux that takes a POST request and saves the body object into a mysql database table
+Given a web application that takes a POST request and saves the json body object into a MySQL database table

-I want to compare the performance between different combinations (*Spring MVC + JDBC* vs *Spring Webflux + JDBC* vs *Spring Webflux + R2DBC*)
+I want to compare the performance between different implementations

 So I can decide which approach gives the best performance and should be the way forward